-- (1) a limitation on the hours in a trading day and/or number of days of trading will not constitute a Market Disruption Event if it results from an announced change in the regular business hours of the relevant exchange; and - (2) for the purpose of clause (A) above, any limitations on trading during significant market fluctuations under NYSE Rule 80A, or any applicable rule or regulation enacted or promulgated by the NYSE or any other self regulatory organization or the SEC of similar scope as determined by the calculation agent, will be considered "material".
+- (1) a limitation on the hours in a trading day and/or number of days of trading will not constitute a Market Disruption Event if it results from an announced change in the regular business hours of the relevant exchange; and - (2) for the purpose of clause (A) above, any limitations on trading during significant market fluctuations under NYSE Rule 80A, or any applicable rule or regulation enacted or promulgated by the NYSE or any other self regulatory organization or the Securities and Exchange Commission of similar scope as determined by the calculation agent, will be considered "material".

-As a result of the terrorist attacks the financial markets were closed from September 11, 2001 through September 14, 2001 and values of the S&P 500 Index are not available for those dates.
+As a result of the terrorist attacks the financial markets were closed from September 11, 2001 through September 14, 2001 and levels of the Index are not available for those dates.
 Those market closures would have constituted Market Disruption Events.
+The occurrence of a Market Disruption Event could affect the calculation of the payment at maturity you may receive.
+See the section entitled "-Payment at Maturity" in this pricing supplement.

-Discontinuance of the S&P 500 Index
+Discontinuance of the Index

-If Standard & Poor's discontinues publication of the S&P 500 Index and Standard & Poor's or another entity publishes a successor or substitute index that the calculation agent determines, in its sole discretion, to be comparable to the S&P 500 Index (a "successor index"), then, upon the calculation agent's notification of its determination to the trustee and ML&Co., the calculation agent will substitute the successor index as calculated by Standard & Poor's or any other entity for the S&P 500 Index and calculate the Adjusted Ending Value as described above under "-Payment at maturity".
-Upon any selection by the calculation agent of a successor index, ML&Co. will cause notice to be given to holders of the MITTS Securities.
+If Standard & Poor's discontinues publication of the Index and Standard & Poor's or another entity publishes a successor or substitute index that the calculation agent determines, in its sole discretion, to be comparable to the Index (a "successor index"), then, upon the calculation agent's notification of that determination to the trustee and ML&Co., the calculation agent will substitute the successor index as calculated by Standard & Poor's or any other entity for the Index and calculate the Adjusted Ending Value as described above under "-Payment at maturity".
+Upon any selection by the calculation agent of a successor index, ML&Co. will cause notice to be given to holders of the Notes.

-In the event that Standard & Poor's discontinues publication of the S&P 500 Index and:
+In the event that Standard & Poor's discontinues publication of the Index and:

-- the calculation agent does not select a successor index; or - a the successor index is no longer published on any of the Calculation Days, the calculation agent will compute a substitute value for the S&P 500 Index in accordance with the procedures last used to calculate the S&P 500 Index before any discontinuance.
-If a successor index is selected or the calculation agent calculates a value as a substitute for the S&P 500 Index as described below, the successor index or value will be used as a substitute for the S&P 500 Index for all purposes, including for purposes of determining whether a Market Disruption Event exists.
+- the calculation agent does not select a successor index; or - the successor index is no longer published on any of the Calculation Days, the calculation agent will compute a substitute level for the Index in accordance with the procedures last used to calculate the Index before any discontinuance.
+If a successor index is selected or the calculation agent calculates a level as a substitute for the Index as described below, the successor index or level will be used as a substitute for the Index for all purposes, including for purposes of determining whether a Market Disruption Event exists.

-If Standard & Poor's discontinues publication of the S&P 500 Index before the Calculation Period and the calculation agent determines that no successor index is available at that time, then on each Business Day until the earlier to occur of:
+If Standard & Poor's discontinues publication of the Index before the Calculation Period and the calculation agent determines that no successor index is available at that time, then on each Business Day until the earlier to occur of:

 - the determination of the Adjusted Ending Value; and - a determination by the calculation agent that a successor index is available, the calculation agent will determine the value that would be used in computing the Supplemental Redemption Amount as described in the preceding paragraph as if that day were a Calculation Day.
-The calculation agent will cause notice of each value to be published not less often than once each month in The Wall Street Journal or another newspaper of general circulation, and arrange for information with respect to these values to be made available by telephone.
+The calculation agent will cause notice of each value to be published not less often than once each month in The Wall Street Journal or another newspaper of general circulation and arrange for information with respect to these values to be made available by telephone.